swiftlang/swift-evolution/proposals/NNNN-support-incremental-migration-to-concurrency-checking.md

 ## Motivation

-Swift Concurrency seeks provide a mechanism for isolating state in concurrent programs to eliminate data.
+Swift Concurrency seeks provide a mechanism for isolating state in concurrent programs to eliminate data races.
 The primary mechanism is `Sendable` checking.
 APIs which send data across task or actor boundaries require their inputs to conform to the `Sendable` protocol; types which are safe to send declare conformance, and the compiler checks that these types only contain `Sendable` types, unless the type's author explicitly indicates that the type is implemented so that it uses any un-`Sendable` contents safely.

 This would all be well and good if we were writing Swift 1, a brand-new language which did not need to interoperate with any existing code.
 Instead, we are writing Swift 6, a new version of an existing language with millions of lines of existing libraries and deep interoperation with C and Objective-C. None of this code specifies any of its concurrency behavior in a way that `Sendable` checking can understand, but until it can be updated, we still want to use it from Swift.